AmberThrall/notes/content/Papers/Steinhaus Filtration and Stable Paths in the Mapper.md

 **Conjecture**: Given finite $X\subset\R^n$ and $R>\textup{diam}(X)$, the Cech filtration is isomorphic to the Steinhaus filtration constructed from $\text{\v{C}}_R(x)$ under the Lebesgue measure.

 The paper starts with proving the 1-dimensional case.
+See daily entry [[2024-03-29]] for details.